 24 credits are in the nursing major, and 66 credits are in general

 education, support, and liberal arts, including university core

-In partnership with the local community colleges (CCAC, BCCC, and WCCC), Carlow offers a joint admissions RN-BSN program.
+In partnership with the local community colleges (CCAC, CCBC), and UPMC Schools of Nursing (Shadyside, Mercy, and St. Margaret), Carlow offers a joint admissions RN-BSN program.
 For more information

 on the joint admission program, view the webpage